RetepV/nTerm2-S/README.md

 5. I accidentally used the J-leg footprint for the IM41's instead of the Gullwing footprint.
 6. Many of the large capacitor's footprints were simply wrong and I had to solder one vertically.
 7. I used tantalum caps in the relay circuits, but there's no reason to not use the much cheaper normal electrolytic caps.
-8. I think I should add one or more extra holes for screws around the VGA connector because I don't believe for a moment that this is stable.
 </sub>

 <sub>After a fixing all of the above, and refactoring a few things on the board, version v0.6 was arrived at.
 And once again I had boards made by JCPCB.
 17 euro for 5 boards.
 Still cheap, but no discount for me this time.
 The new boards arrived in record time, and I went to populate one.<s/ub>